plausible/website/_posts/2020-06-30-server-logs-vs-javascript-based-web-analytics.md

 The main benefits of server-side analytics are that they have no impact on your page speed and the fact that adblockers cannot block server logs.
 But are these advantages worth the side effects?

 With server log analysis, it is harder to filter out robots, crawlers, spiders and other non-visitors.
 And there is a lot of automated bot traffic on the internet.
-It is also harder to get more insightful metrics such as the bounce rate and session length time.

 Let's take a deeper look at the server logs vs JavaScript-based web analytics.